AlaminSarkerFRII/AlaminSarkerFRII/README.md

 # I am a Full Stack Developer (MERN)
 <p align="justify"> I am an enthusiastic developer who like to explore new technologies in order to keep a pace with the competitive world.I am improving my web development skills.
 Every day I want to learn something new and share my knowledge with my students and others.</p>

-- 🔭 I’m currently working on MERN Stack Projects
+- 🔭 I’m currently working as a software engineer at Technometrics.net
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about React.js Development, MERN Stack Development, Python